pablodecm/phd_thesis/src/103_chapter_3.md

 r(\boldsymbol{s}(\boldsymbol{x}_i) | \boldsymbol{\theta}) =
 q(D) r(\boldsymbol{s}(D)| \boldsymbol{\theta})
 $$
-where the set of sufficient summary statistic for each observation is a summary sufficient summary statistic for the whole dataset
+where the set of sufficient summary statistics for each observation is a sufficient summary statistic for the whole dataset
 $\boldsymbol{s}(D) = \{ \ \boldsymbol{s}(\boldsymbol{x}_i) \ | \ \forall \boldsymbol{x}_i  \in D \}$
-and the dependency of on the summary statistic is contained as the product of independent factors for each observation.
+and the dependence on the summary statistic is contained as the product of independent factors for each observation.

-Because $p(\boldsymbol{x} | \boldsymbol{\theta})$ is not available is closed form in particle collider experiments, the general task of finding a sufficient summary statistic by analytic means cannot be tackled directly.
-However, for finite mixture models where the only model parameters are a function of the mixture coefficients $\phi_j$, probabilistic classification can be be used to obtain (approximate) sufficient summary statistics as will be discussed in [Chapter @sec:machine_learning].
+Because $p(\boldsymbol{x} | \boldsymbol{\theta})$ is not available in closed form in particle collider experiments, the general task of finding a sufficient summary statistic by analytic means cannot be tackled directly.
+However, for finite mixture models where the only model parameters are a function of the mixture coefficients $\phi_j$, probabilistic classification can be used to obtain (approximate) sufficient summary statistics.
+We wiill return to this topic in [Chapter @sec:machine_learning].
 When the parameters of interest or additional unknown parameters affect the mixture components
 $p_j(\boldsymbol{x} | \boldsymbol{\theta})$, the construction of
-sufficient summary statistics cannot be tackled directly, thus information is about the parameters $\boldsymbol{\theta}$  is lost in the dimensionality reduction step.
+sufficient summary statistics cannot be tackled directly, thus information about the parameters $\boldsymbol{\theta}$  is lost in the dimensionality reduction step.
 An automated way to obtain powerful summary statistics in those cases using machine learning techniques will be presented in [Chapter @sec:inferno].